esyede/rakit/packages/docs/data/image.md

 ### Preview to Browser

-You can directly display the image to the browser without saving it to a file:
+Send the image to the browser without saving it first:

 ```php
 // Preview manipulated image